koordinator-sh/koordinator/docs/proposals/20231123-enhance-mid-tier-resource.md

 ## Proposal

+### Terminology

+Here I would like to explain some concepts:
+1. koord-QoS

+Quality of Service, we assume that the same QoS level has similar operational performance, operational quality.

+2. koord-priority

+Scheduling priority, high priority can preempt low priority by default.

+3. Resource models

+We now have four resource models: prod, mid, batch and free.
+The resource model takes care of whether the resource is oversold and whether it is stable, which affects pod eviction.

+Note that koordinator bind koord-priority and the resource model; different priorities have different resource models.

 ### User stories

 #### Story 1

-There are online service tasks with low priority whose performance requirements match those of Prod+LS, but which should not be suppressed but can tolerate being evicted, when machine usage increases.
+There are low priority, latency-sensitive service tasks whose performance requirements match those of Prod+LS, but which should not be suppressed but can tolerate being evictied as machine utilisation increases.

 Mid+LS can handle them.

 #### Story 2

-There are resource-intensive tasks such as AI or stream computing, e.g. Apache Spark, that can consume a lot of resources.
+There are latency-insensitive tasks such as AI or stream computing, e.g. Apache Spark, that can consume a lot of resources.
 They require stable resources, can be suppressed and do not want to be evicted.

-Mid+BE can defeat them.
+Mid+BE can handle them.

 ### Prerequisites